 Here the user can see what persona he presents to the site or if he is anonymous.
 It also permits the user to change identity or to log out.
 The browser could then make use of the information found in the WebID profile, linked to from the X509 certificate, such as finding a link to a picture which could then be displayed, or linking to the account management page as shown above.

 This WebID anchor can then be used by browsers to improve the user experience

 WebID’s protocols is very similar to IETF Dane.
 Where WebID improves client side security and useability, DANE improves server certs.
 Dane will enable widespread server side TLS deployment by making self signed server certs meaningfully.
 By lowering the entry barrier to using cryptography, both will help bring about an increasingly secure Web.

 WebID allows users to authenticate cheaply and securely to any website in the world, without needing to fill out any new forms, whilst giving that site conditional access to their social graph ( see Sketch of a RESTful photo Printing service ).
 This will allow innumerable applications to be built that improve relations between individuals and their friends, co-workers, employers, and vendors across domain and organizational boundaries.

 Best of all WebID uses only open and well established standards.
-With a little extra effort on the User Interface, browser vendors could help grow the web into a fully global distributed and secure Social Web.
+With a little extra effort on the User Interface, browser vendors could help speed the web’s transformation into a fully global distributed and secure Social Web.